PhilKubz/challenge-10-logo-maker/README.md

 Using Jest allows us to make sure that our program is able to function as expected, and allows us to encounter/debug code as needed.

-With proper application of inquirer, installed with `npm install inquirer`, questions can be created in order to ensure proper functionality.
+With proper application of inquirer, installed with `npm install inquirer@7.3.3`, questions can be created in order to ensure proper functionality.
+The inquirer prompts allow user returned responses to have verification during the time that application is used.

 ## Walkthrough Video